Blog · Review Essay · Last reviewed June 25, 2026

 Algorithms to Live By and the Automation of Judgment

 Brian Christian and Tom Griffiths's Algorithms to Live By is a humane computer-science book because it refuses the fantasy that optimization abolishes uncertainty.
-Its better lesson is stranger: sometimes an algorithm teaches restraint.
+Its better lesson is sharper: computational judgment is not magic insight but a bounded procedure for allocating scarce attention, memory, time, risk, or action under uncertainty.

 The Book

-Algorithms to Live By: The Computer Science of Human Decisions was published in hardcover by Henry Holt and Company on April 19, 2016.
-Google Books lists Brian Christian and Tom Griffiths as authors, the subtitle The Computer Science of Human Decisions, the publisher as Henry Holt and Company, the length as 368 pages, and ISBN 9781627790369.
+Algorithms to Live By: The Computer Science of Human Decisions was published by Henry Holt and Co. on April 19, 2016.
+The publisher lists Brian Christian and Tom Griffiths as the authors, the page count as 368 pages, and ISBN 9781627790369.
+Google Books also lists the same title and authors.
 The current Amazon paperback page uses 1250118360, the paperback ISBN-10, as its product identifier.
-Brian Christian's official page identifies the book as a collaboration with Tom Griffiths about applying computer-science ideas to everyday decision-making.
+Brian Christian's official page frames the book as an exploration of applying computer-science ideas to everyday decision-making.

 The book's strongest move is to treat human decision-making as bounded without treating it as defective.
 People have limited time, attention, memory, information, and patience.
 So do computers.
 That shared condition lets Christian and Griffiths move from technical problems to lived ones: optimal stopping, explore/exploit trade-offs, sorting, caching, scheduling, overfitting, randomness, and game-theoretic coordination.